Open Source VoIP & ICT Solutions for Businesses Worldwide

 What is CPaaS and how does it differ from UCaaS?

 CPaaS provides programmable communications APIs that developers embed in their own applications.
 UCaaS (Unified Communications as a Service) provides a complete end-user communications suite – phone calls, video meetings, team messaging – as a managed service.
-CPaaS is for builders who want to add communication features to their products; UCaaS is for companies that want to replace their on-premises phone system with a cloud service.
+CPaaS is for builders who want to add communication features to their products; UCaaS is for companies replacing an on-premises phone system with a cloud service.

 What is ICTCore?

-ICTCore is an open-source multi-channel communications framework developed by ICT Innovations.
-It provides programmable APIs for voice, fax, SMS, and email built on FreeSWITCH and other open telecom components.
-It is designed for organisations that want the flexibility and programmability of a CPaaS platform with full control over their infrastructure – either on-premises or in a private cloud environment.
+ICTCore is an open-source multi-channel communications framework developed by ICT Innovations, built on FreeSWITCH.
+It provides programmable APIs for voice, fax, SMS, and email and is designed for organisations that want CPaaS-level flexibility with full control over their own infrastructure – on-premises or in a private cloud environment.

 What are the main use cases for CPaaS in enterprise applications?

-Common enterprise CPaaS use cases include automated appointment reminders and confirmations via SMS or voice, two-factor authentication via OTP SMS or call, outbound sales and survey dialling campaigns, inbound IVR flows for customer support, click-to-call features in CRM systems, and AI-powered voice bots for first-line customer service.
-Any application where a business needs to communicate with customers programmatically is a CPaaS use case.
+Common enterprise use cases include automated appointment reminders via SMS or voice, two-factor authentication via OTP, outbound sales and survey dialling campaigns, inbound IVR flows for customer support, click-to-call in CRM systems, and voice bots for first-line customer service.
+Any application where a business communicates with customers programmatically is a CPaaS use case.

 How do you choose between a commercial CPaaS and an open-source alternative?

-Commercial CPaaS is the faster path to production: you get a REST API, managed infrastructure, and pay-as-you-go pricing with no upfront cost.
-Open-source frameworks like ICTCore require more engineering investment but eliminate per-message and per-minute fees, give you full data sovereignty, and allow deep customisation of call flows and channel logic.
-The breakeven point depends on your volume – at high call and message volumes, open-source typically delivers a significantly lower total cost of ownership.
+Commercial CPaaS is the faster path to production: REST API, managed infrastructure, pay-as-you-go pricing with no upfront cost.
+Open-source frameworks like ICTCore require more engineering investment upfront but eliminate per-message and per-minute fees, give full data sovereignty, and allow deep customisation of call flows.
+The breakeven depends on your volume – at high call and message volumes, open-source typically delivers significantly lower total cost of ownership.